Martha Smith PhD, MA, BA

 About

 Dr. Smith is a professor of history at the University of Saskatchewan (USask) with extensive experience in academic leadership and community engagement.
-Since joining the Department of History at the USask College of Arts and Science in 1994, she has provided strategic academic leadership as interim and acting associate dean in the USask College of Graduate and Postdoctoral Studies and has helped shape institutional priorities with her service on numerous university, college, and departmental committees.
+She holds a PhD in history from the University of Toronto and brings considerable leadership experience from previous roles as Interim and Acting Associate Dean in the USask College of Graduate and Postdoctoral Studies, as well as her service on numerous university, college, and departmental committees.

-A dedicated educator and leader, Dr. Smith has advanced graduate education through innovative policy development, supervision, and impactful mentorship.
+Committed to academic excellence and student success, Dr. Smith has advanced graduate education through innovative policy development, supervision, and impactful leadership.

-Her research focuses on US foreign policy in the Asia Pacific region, with a key interest in the Cold War era.
-She is the author of Domination and Resistance: The United States and the Marshall Islands during the Cold War (University of Hawaii Press, 2016).
-Her current research is a study of the relationship between Nuclear Weapons Proliferation, the Nation State, and the Environment.
+A respected scholar of American foreign policy and Cold War history, Dr. Smith has published widely on nuclear weapons testing and its global impact, including her book Domination and Resistance: The United States and the Marshall Islands during the Cold War (University of Hawaii Press, 2016).
+Her current research project is a study of the relationship between Nuclear Weapons Proliferation, the Nation State, and the Environment.

 Supervisory Capacity